simolus3/drift/docs/content/en/docs/Using SQL/moor_files.md

 watchAllTodos: SELECT * FROM todos;
 ```

-After running the build runner, moor will write the `database.g.dart`
+After running the build runner with `flutter pub run build_runner build`,
+moor will write the `database.g.dart`
 file which contains the `_$MoorDb` superclass.
 Let's take a look at
 what we got:

 - Generated data classes (`Todo` and `Category`), and companion versions
   for inserts (see [Dart Interop](#dart-interop) for info).
 By default,
-  we strip a trailing "s" from the table name for the class.
+  moor strips a trailing "s" from the table name for the class.
 That's why
   we used `AS Category` on the second table - it would have been called
   `Categorie` otherwise.
 - Methods to run the queries: